-- an LMP market.
+- The MMU recommends that PJM explore an interchange optimization solution with its neighboring balancing authorities that removes the need for market participants to schedule physical transactions across seams.
+Such a solution would include an optimized joint dispatch approach that treats seams between balancing authorizes as a constraint, similar to any other constraint within an LMP market.
 (Priority: Medium.
-First reported Q3 2014.
-Status: Not adopted.) - The MMU recommends that PJM permit unlimited spot market imports as well as unlimited non-firm point-to-point willing to pay congestion imports and exports at all PJM Interfaces in order to improve the efficiency of the market.
+New recommendation.) - The MMU recommends that PJM permit unlimited spot market imports as well as unlimited non-firm point-to-point willing to pay congestion imports and exports at all PJM Interfaces in order to improve the efficiency of the market.
 (Priority: Medium.
-First reported 2012.
-Status: Not adopted.) - The MMU recommends that PJM implement a validation method for submitted transactions that would prohibit market participants from breaking transactions into smaller segments to defeat the interface pricing rule and receive higher prices (for imports) or lower prices (for exports) from PJM resulting from the inability to identify the true source or sink of the transaction.
+First reported 2012.) - The MMU recommends that PJM implement a validation method for submitted transactions that would prohibit market participants from breaking transactions into smaller segments to defeat the interface pricing rule and receive higher prices (for imports) or lower prices (for exports) from PJM resulting from the inability to identify the true source or sink of the transaction.
 (Priority: Medium.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that the validation method also require market participants to submit transactions on market paths that reflect the expected actual power flow in order to reduce unscheduled loop flows.
+First reported 2013.) - The MMU recommends that the validation also require market participants to submit transactions on market paths that reflect the expected actual flow in order to reduce unscheduled loop flows.
 (Priority: Medium.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM implement rules to prevent sham scheduling.
+First reported 2013.) - The MMU recommends that PJM implement rules to prevent sham scheduling.
 The MMU's proposed validation rules would address sham scheduling.
 (Priority: High.
-First reported 2012.
-Status: Not adopted.) - The MMU recommends that PJM eliminate the NIPSCO and Southeast interface pricing points from the Day-Ahead and Real-Time Energy Markets and, with VACAR, assign the transactions created under the reserve sharing agreement to the SouthIMP/EXP pricing point.
+First reported 2012.) - The MMU recommends that PJM eliminate the NIPSCO and Southeast interface pricing points from the Day-Ahead and Real-Time Energy Markets and, with VACAR, assign the transactions created under the reserve sharing agreement to the SouthIMP/EXP pricing point.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM immediately provide the required 12-month notice to Duke Energy Progress (DEP) to unilaterally terminate the Joint Operating Agreement.
+First reported 2013.) - The MMU recommends that PJM immediately provide the required 12-month notice to PEC to unilaterally terminate the Joint Operating Agreement.
 (Priority: Low.
+First reported 2013.)

-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM and MISO work together to align interface pricing definitions, using the same number of external buses and selecting buses in close proximity on either side of the border with comparable bus weights.
+• The MMU recommends that PJM and MISO work together to align interface pricing definitions, using the same number of external buses and selecting buses in close proximity on either side of the border with comparable bus weights.
 (Priority: Medium.
+First reported 2012.)